 Assignment: Write at least one sentence question or comment about the readings on plot reversals and Hero’s Journey.
 Continue working on your stories.

-Week Seven Lecture: Targeting to Your Audience
+Lecture: Targeting Your Audience

 Tailoring to magazines, overcoming writer’s block, explorations, outlines, plot approaches